-Owners of power generating modules PGM's are also expected to perform specific tests described by the RfG, with which to prove their compliance with RfG-connection requirements.
+Owners of PGM's are also expected to perform specific tests described by the RfG, with which to prove their compliance with connection requirements.

 Instead of performing these tests, owners of PGM's also have the right of providing equipment certificates issued by an authorized certifier.